 Clearly, the results above indicate important differences among the panel data models, and between the panel data models and the cross-sectional models in Table 2.
 To examine the trade-offs between time and cost estimated by the panel data models, and to evaluate data fit, we present the implied time costs and fit statistics of the panel model in Table 5.
-The implied value of time for the models incorporating unobserved heterogeneity are computed at the mean estimated values of the time and cost parameters2.
-The results in Table 5 show that the estimated
+The implied value of time for the models incorporating unobserved heterogeneity are computed at the mean estimated values of the time and cost parameters.
+The results in Table 5 show that the estimated money values of time from the panel models are much smaller than the values obtained from the

-2 We also simulated data for two normally distributed variables with the mean and variance of the variables corresponding to the time and cost coefficients, and subsequently computed the median values of time across the simulated observations.
+$^{2}$ We also simulated data for two normally distributed variables with the mean and variance of the variables corresponding to the time and cost coefficients, and subsequently computed the median values of time across the simulated observations.
 These values are quite close to the ratio of the mean coefficients on the time and cost coefficients because the standard deviation of the cost coefficient is rather small.

-money values of time from the panel models are much smaller than the values obtained from the cross-sectional models, supporting an earlier finding by Daniels and Hensher (2000) that ignoring unobserved heterogeneity and/or state dependence can lead to inflated money values of travel time.
+cross-sectional models, supporting an earlier finding by Daniels and Hensher (2000) that ignoring unobserved heterogeneity and/or state dependence can lead to inflated money values of travel time.
 Among the three panel-data models, the mean money value of time is overstated when only state-dependence is included.
 Rather coincidentally, the mean estimated money value of time is identical up to the second decimal place in the first and third models.
 However, the standard deviations of the cost and time coefficients are quite different across the two models (see Table 4).
 As we illustrate in the next section, the differences across the various models in response sensitivities, state dependence effects, and competition patterns generated by unobserved heterogeneity and error components have substantial implications for transportation policy analysis.